Workiva/react_testing_library/doc/migration_guides/component_rendering.md

 Instead of using `renderShallow`, just use RTL's `render` function to render the full component and its children.

-For more information, see [Kent Dodd's article on why he does not use shallow rendering](https://kentcdodds.com/blog/why-i-never-use-shallow-rendering).
+For more information, see [Kent Dodds' article on why he does not use shallow rendering](https://kentcdodds.com/blog/why-i-never-use-shallow-rendering).

 ### Naming Conventions